gospime/koa-reply/README.md

 # Koa reply result
-renerate result and send to customer
+Generate result and send to customer